vaskoGut/Learning/README.md

      5. Prefetching in front-end development is a performance optimization technique that involves loading resources (like data, images, scripts, or other assets) in advance, before they are actually needed by the user.
      6. Caching - in next.js, gatsby.js it's is configured by the default.
      7. Code splitting - is the practice of splitting your codebase into multiple bundles or chunks that can be loaded on demand, rather than loading the entire codebase at once.

+______________

+ 16. ###  front-end-security
+     1. CSP -  setting csp data in meta tag, header.It helps against  Cross-Site Scripting and data-injection attacks.
+     2. Keep authorization data in env variables.
+     3. Most commont types of attacks: Malware, cross-site scripting, data-injections, DOS ataki ( it depends alot what is your server capable of ).

  ________________________________________________________________________________________________________________________________